To graduate with a major in History, students must complete 33 credits (or 11 x 3-credit courses) of History classes.

 For the remaining 30 credits besides Perspectives, History majors must meet several requirements:

-- 18 of these credits must be from courses taken at Rutgers.
+1. 18 of these credits must be from courses taken at Rutgers;

 History internships and courses offered in the university’s Honors College may also count toward the major, with the department chair’s permission.

-If students wish, they may take more than 33 credits of history.
-Students who would like to immerse themselves in reading and research should consider finding a faculty member to supervise their work in the department’s honors course in history (509:495), to be taken in addition to the 33 credits demanded of the major.
+If students wish, they may take more than 33 credits of History courses.
+Students who would like to immerse themselves in reading and research should consider finding a faculty member to supervise their work in the department’s honors course in History (509:495), to be taken in addition to the 33 credits demanded of the major.

 History majors can download this worksheet to track their progress towards completing the requirements of the major.